 What are the requirements for declaring the co-major in education?

-To declare education as a co-major, you must be finished with most of your general studies requirements, and have a cumulative GPA of at least 2.75.
 Please check with individual departments for additional requirements.
 If you are not sure of the department, you can contact the Dean’s Office for assistance.

 Are there any special general education requirements for students who want to be teachers?